-This spicy roasted cauliflower is a quick and easy side dish made with a whole cauliflower broken into florets and roasted in a chili powder and paprika spice blend until crispy at the edges and tender throughout.
+This roasted cauliflower with cilantro sauce is a quick and easy side dish made with a whole cauliflower broken into florets and roasted in a chili powder and paprika spice blend until crispy at the edges and tender throughout.

-Serve the roasted cauliflower with the lime wedges and cilantro sauce, if desired.
-Originally published October 6, 2014.
+- Serve the roasted cauliflower with the lime wedges and cilantro sauce, if desired.

 Recipe Testers’ Reviews